-Just 5 hours north of NYC sits Stratton Mountain, tucked into the Green Mountains of Vermont, this is the closest I've been to skiing "out West" without having to get on a plane.
+Just 5 hours north of NYC, sits Stratton Mountain.
+The Vermont mountain is tucked into the Green Mountains, this is the closest I've been to skiing "out West" without having to get on a plane.
 And it's the perfect place to teach kids AND adults the joys of skiing and riding.

 Top three reasons to ski at Stratton: